algokittens/algoNFTs/batch_remove/README.md

-# Batch adding NFTs using python
+# Batch opt-out NFTs using python

 # Preparing the script